 What is Cubital Tunnel Syndrome?

-A doctor can diagnose cubital tunnel syndrome by EMG or physical examination.
-Conservative treatment options include changing how the elbow is used.
-Patients can learn not to put their elbows on hard surfaces, or they may even wear an elbow pad.
-Some may have to wear a splint at night to keep their elbow straight.
-In severe cases, or if the symptoms don’t subside, some doctors will recommend surgery.
-In surgery, the doctor may shift the nerve so that it is to the front of the elbow.
-The nerve may be placed under or within the muscle, or under a layer of fat.
-Surgeons may trim the bony bump on the inner elbow, or “medial epicondyle”.
-After surgery, patients will need to restrict movement and receive therapy.
-Recovery may take months, and surgery holds no guarantees of resolving the cubital tunnel syndrome permanently.2
+In surgery, the doctor may, depending on the patient and their physical state, shift the nerve so that it is to the front of the elbow.
+The doctor may be place the nerve under or within the muscle, or under a layer of fat.
+Surgeons may trim the bony bump on the inner elbow, what is known as the “medial epicondyle”.
+After surgery, patients will need to take care to restrict movement as told.
+They will also receive therapy to aid in the recovery process.
+Recovery from the surgery may take months.
+And, unfortunately, surgery still holds no guarantees of resolving the cubital tunnel syndrome permanently.2

 Chiropractic and Massage Care